 There are two primary reasons you might need a retaining wall: to create more usable space or to prevent a hillside from losing soil.
 Flat spaces made by retaining walls can be great places to garden, put in a patio, or just hang out in the yard.
 If you have a yard with very little usable flat space, a retaining wall might offer you the option of creating and maintaining an area without a slope.

 Hillside soil erosion can be a problem in several ways, especially in mountainous territories.
 It may wash onto the lower-lying areas around your home, covering your yard in dirt.
 It can also affect the foundation of your home in extreme cases.
 A properly-built retaining wall can keep hillside soil in place and help prevent these problems.
 If your yard regularly gets covered with mud and soil during wet weather, a retaining wall will help prevent this.

 Need Landscaping Help?

 I partner with HomeAdvisor to help you find the best landscaping contractors in your area.
 Compare quotes for free from fully vetted landscaping professionals.

 Common Retaining Wall Materials

-There are a number of options when it comes to materials for retaining walls.
+There are several options when it comes to materials for retaining walls.
 Some of the most common are wood, prefab concrete blocks, and natural stone.
 Other options include poured concrete, brick, and stone veneer.
 Wood and prefab concrete block walls are relatively easy to design and install, while natural stone retaining walls take more work and knowledge.

 Features that will impact your choice of retaining wall material include cost, strength, and durability: